4rnv/SOS-Terminal/README.md

 You can add a username to the terminal.
 The default value is anonymous.
 To add a username type `--su` and enter your username in the prompt window.

 Since this is a purely frontend project, the username is stored in your browser's local storage and is not accessible elsewhere.
 It will remain stored even if you reload or close the browser.
-To remove your username and go back to 'anonymous', type `--logout`
+To remove your username and go back to 'anonymous', type `--logout`.
+To change your username, simply type `--su` again.

 ### Themes

 You can also use different themes to spruce up your experience.
 To set a theme use `--st`.
 Then type the theme name from the visible options Currently supported themes are:

 - borland (recreates the look of borland programs like Turbo C)
-- cyber (dark, matrix-ish)
+- cyber (dark, Matrix-ish)
 - w95 (Windows 95 theme)
-- lain (no explanation required)
+- lain (inspired by Navi)
 - sos (light theme)
 - pastel (light pink, red text)
 - amoled (true dark, dim text)